 iv- SNPNs, which additionally broadcast an indication that the SNPN allows registration attempts from UEs that are not explicitly configured to select the SNPN, i.e. the broadcasted NID or GIN is not present in the Credentials Holder controlled prioritized lists of preferred SNPNs/GINs, nor in the Credentials Holder controlled prioritized lists of preferred SNPNs/GINs for accessing Localized Services in the UE.

-If the UE supports accessing an SNPN providing access for Localized Services and the end user enables to access Localized Services, the UE shall periodically attempt reselection and registration on a higher priority SNPN 1) based on the order of the above sub-bullets (i) to (iii) of bullet (a), bullet (c), sub-bullets (i) to (iii) of bullet (d) if the UE is not registered to the sub-bullet (i) of bullet (a) or 2) based on the order of the above sub-bullets (ii) to (iii) of bullet (a), bullet (c), sub-bullets (i) to (iii) of bullet (d) if the UE is registered to the sub-bullet (i) of bullet (a) if any of the below conditions is met:
+If the UE supports accessing an SNPN providing access for Localized Services and the end user enables to access Localized Services, the UE shall periodically attempt reselection and registration on a higher priority SNPN if available, based on the bullet (a) to (d), if the resigered SNPN is not the highest priority.

-- if there are one or more SNPNs with validity information which is met, and the UE is not registered to an SNPN which has highest priority among the one or more SNPNs; or

-- if there is no SNPN with validity information which is met, and there are one or more GINs with the validity information which is met, and the UE is not registered to an SNPN broadcasting a GIN which has highest priority among the one or more GINs; or

-- if there is no SNPN with validity information which is met and there is no GIN with validity information which is met, and the UE is not registered to the subscribed SNPN

 Otherwise, the UE does not trigger periodic reselection and does not attempt registration on a higher Epriority SNPN